KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 ---

-## 4. The Lamb and the Lion — Christos in Dual Centropic Phase
+## 4. The Lamb and the Lion — Christos in Complementary Centropic Phases

 Christos manifests in two complementary centropic phases: